codyburkard-private/azol/docs/clients/index.md

 # Here, the GraphClient is the azol HTTP Client, which inherits from OAuthHTTPClient.
 client=GraphClient(cred=user)

-# Here, the azol client will execute an OAuth flow to get a new access token for the OAuth client_id in *user*, against the Microsft Graph OAuth Resource (https://graph.microsoft.com).
+# Here, the azol client will execute an OAuth flow to get a new access token for the OAuth client_id in *user*
+# against the Microsft Graph OAuth Resource (https://graph.microsoft.com).
 client.fetch_token()

-# Note that the request will fail unless the client_id exists in the tenant and has been consented to Microsoft Graph.
-By default, azol uses a first-party Azure Powershell client_id for users, which causes the library to spoof logins and session for the Azure Powershell CLI.
+# Note that the request will fail unless the client_id exists in the tenant and has
+# been consented to Microsoft Graph.
+By default, azol uses a first-party Azure Powershell
+# client_id for users, which causes the library to spoof logins and session for the
+# Azure Powershell CLI.

 ```